-2.6.1 Connect the blast hose from the cabinet hopper to the coupling at the bottom of the blast machine.
-Make sure coupling gaskets are in place and couplings are secured with safety lock pins.
+2.7.1 Connect the blast hose coming from the blast-hose support, located on the rear-outside cabinet wall, to the coupling at the bottom of the blast machine, as shown in Figure 10.
+Make sure coupling gaskets are in place and couplings are secured with safety lock pins and that the hose is secured with a safety cable.